FAQ List

 To learn more about our lottery and work exchange programs, please visit our ALTA46 Registration page.
 Note that deadlines for these programs are in the summer, so please plan ahead.

-I know that members receive 20% off of conference registration and multilingual workshops.
+I know that members receive 20% off of conference registration.
 How do I access the member price?

 Do presenters (panelists, roundtable participants, and bilingual readers) have to purchase registration to ALTA46?